 “Chao em” to younger people

 For younger people, say “Chao em” when you meet them.
-Do not use that for someone older or have the same age as you.
+Do not use that for someone older or the same age as you.

 Vietnam Additional Greetings